-Our Vision is to maximise the achievement of everyone through highly motivated and effective staff and the active involvement with parents and the community and motivated, safe and successful students.
+Our Vision is to maximise the achievement of everyone through highly dedicated and effective staff, the active involvement with parents and the community and developing motivated, safe and successful students.

-Our values are to expect excellence, require commitment and respect and we will achieve this through communication, teamwork, innovation, community and recognition.
+Our values are excellence, commitment and respect and we will achieve this through communication, teamwork, innovation, community and recognition.